suave-ucsd/SuAVE-Documentation/Bibliographic_Network_Images.md

 - Jupyter Notebook open with a kernel running in Python 3.7 or 3.8

-***Note for the Following Code***: The only liberty you should take is balancing the limit of the number of images generated per query and the time to execute.
+***Note for the Following Code***: The only liberty you should take in this code (besides changing the variables names designated to custom to the specific laptop and dataset) is balancing the limit of the number of images generated per query and the time to execute.
 If you are not getting as many valid results as desired (no valid images generated for some people), increase the image generation per query limit.
 Keep in mind this greatly impacts runtime for large datasets.
 Start at a limit of 2 and increase as needed.

 # Collect Images From Google